christoftorres/TicketMiner/TestCases/README.md

 About
 =========================
-Two diffetent test cases are provided:
+Two different test cases are provided:

 1. Donations
 2. E-commerce